How to keep staff, children and young people safe whilst attending open access playwork provision such as a playschemes.

 Who should use this guidance

-- Open Access Playwork provision registered with the Care Inspectorate Wales
+- Open Access Playwork providers registered with Care Inspectorate Wales (CIW)

-- unregistered providers operating for less than 2 hours per day, or in line with the exceptions set out in the Child Minding and Day Care (Exceptions) (Wales) Order 2010 (as amended by the Child Minding and Day Care Exceptions (Wales) (Amendment) Order 2016) and the National Minimum Standards for Childcare for children up to the age of 12 years (NMS).
+- Unregistered staffed playwork provision operating for less than 2 hours per day, or in line with the exceptions set out in the Child Minding and Day Care (Exceptions) (Wales) Order 2010 (as amended by the Child Minding and Day Care Exceptions (Wales) (Amendment) Order 2016) and the National Minimum Standards for Childcare for children up to the age of 12 years (NMS).

 Open Access Playwork Provision

-In statutory guidance, Wales: a Play Friendly Country, Welsh Government defines staffed Open Access Playwork sessions as permanent or short term provision, located in a variety of settings with or without premises.
+In statutory guidance, Wales: a Play Friendly Country staffed Open Access Playwork provision is defined as permanent or short term provision, located in a variety of settings with or without premises.

 Whilst the term Open Access applies to registered provision for children under 12 years, such provision usually caters for a wide age range of children, including those over 12 years.
 The purpose of the provision is to provide staffed play opportunities for children in the absence of their parents.
 Children are not restricted in their movements when attending Open Access Playwork provision, other than where related to safety matters and are not prevented from coming and going as and when they wish.
 Children have the freedom of choice as to what range of play activity they wish to undertake and with whom they play.

 The measures set out in this guidance should be considered alongside the requirements contained within the National Minimum Standards for Regulated Childcare.